matsta25/angular-starter-app/docs/examples/multi-environments.md

 ##### Description

-In this project we have additional **`environment.one.ts`**, and **`environment.two.ts`**, that can help different developers to use others environments files.
+In this project we have additional **`environment.one.ts`**, and **`environment.two.ts`**, for example that can help different developers to use others environments files.

 ##### Usage